 - a sore throat

 - a high temperature

 - not wanting to eat

-The symptoms are usually the same in adults and children, but they can be worse in babies and children under 5.
+The symptoms are usually the same in adults and children, but can be worse in babies and children under 5.

 If you're not sure your child has hand, foot and mouth disease